by Tracy Johnson

 The effect?
 Tune in.
 Suspense.
 Expectation.
 Mystery.
 Who’s going to tune out with a tease like this?
 They have to hear what’s coming up.

-This is a great example of the value of how to use an audience persona.
-The information gathered doesn’t always lead to an immediate change in your brand or product, but the understanding that comes from the process has a profound impact on everything you do.
+This is an example of how to use an audience persona.
+The information doesn’t always lead to an immediate change, but the understanding that comes from the process has a profound impact.

-And, if you’re the program director, you may even alter how you relate to those annoying complaints.
+Program director may even alter how they relate to those annoying complaints.

-If you haven’t built an audience persona yet, get started by watching the webinar on demand and downloading the free template to help with your persona profile.
+If you haven’t built an audience persona yet, get started by watching the webinar on demand and downloading the free template to help build a persona profile.